 The management of Fusarium wilt has proven challenging due to the pathogen's ability to persist in soil for extended periods through chlamydospores and its wide host range (Khen et al., 2017; Cha et al., 2016).
 Conventional control methods, such as chemical fungicides, have shown limited efficacy and are increasingly discouraged due to environmental concerns , development of resistant pathogen strains, and disruption of beneficial soil microbiota (El-Baky and Amara 2021; Palmieri et al., 2022; Dutta et al. 2022).
 Moreover, the overuse of synthetic chemicals has led to the emergence of new, more virulent Fol races, further complicating disease management (Soloneski, 2014).
 These limitations have intensified the search for sustainable and eco-friendly alternatives, with biofumigation emerging as a promising.

 Biofumigation is a biologically based soil disinfection method that utilizes the release of volatile bioactive compounds, primarily isothiocyanates (ITCs), from decomposing plant tissues (Pavana et al., 2025; Ziedan, 2022).
-These compounds are derived from the enzymatic hydrolysis of glucosinolates (GSLs), secondary metabolites abundant in Brassicaceae species such as mustard (Brassica juncea), rapeseed (Brassica napus), and radish (Raphanus sativus) Jed et al., 2001; Plaszkó et al., 2021).
+These compounds are derived from the enzymatic hydrolysis of glucosinolates (GSLs), secondary metabolites abundant in Brassicaceae species such as mustard (Brassica juncea), rapeseed (Brassica napus), and radish (Raphanus sativus) (Jed et al., 2001; Plaszkó et al., 2021).
 When plant tissues are incorporated into the soil, the enzyme myrosinase catalyzes the breakdown of GSLs into ITCs, which exhibit broad-spectrum antimicrobial activity against soil-borne pathogens, including fungi, bacteria, and nematodes (Ntalli et al., 2017; Waisen et al., 2020).

 Many researchers have demonstrated the efficacy of biofumigation in suppressing sol borne pathogens (Ji,et al., 2024; Chen et al., 2022; Ziedan, 2022).
-Beyond pathogen suppression, biofumigation enhances soil health by promoting beneficial microbial communities and improving nutrient cycling Zhang et al., 2020; Brianna et al., 2023; Lee et al., 2024).
+Beyond pathogen suppression, biofumigation enhances soil health by promoting beneficial microbial communities and improving nutrient cycling (Zhang et al., 2020; Brianna et al., 2023; Lee et al., 2024).
 Recent advancements have explored combining biofumigation with other sustainable practices, such as organic amendments and biocontrol agents, to enhance disease suppression (Mawar, et al., 2022; Batistic et al., 2025).
-The objectives of this study are to evaluate the effects of biofumigation on vegetative growth of tomato infected with Fol and also its effects on vascular discoloration in Fol-infected tomato plants.
+The objectives of this study are to evaluate the effects of biofumigation on vegetative growth of tomato infected with Fol, and also its effects on vascular discoloration in Fol-infected tomato plants.

 2. material and methods